someodd/someodd.github.io/_posts/2024-03-05-window-maker.md

 shotwell for viewing photos

-deja-dup has been good to me.
+deja-dup has been good to me. but does it need something to actually launch backups in gui more than just running in bg or whatever?

 transmission-qt